Referendum surpasses signature goal

 Although the opposition cheered and rejoiced at the end of these last hearings, they also made it very clear that this is just the first step they are taking to impose their will and desire to enact even further restrictions as a next step beyond what they consider to be just a first step this round.

-In the meantime we are regrouping to determine which next steps we will take to fight back at the Hotel Lobby and this ban.
-But we will need your help both financially and in action.
+To be successful, we will need your help both financially and in action.
 For too long we have sat on the sidelines assured that level heads would respect property rights but the City Council has proven that assumption wrong.